This Is Why You Should Stop Drinking LaCroix

 Eat This!
 Tip:

 Damien Walmsley, a professor of dentistry at the University of Birmingham in England, told Atlantic reporter Olga Khazan that his advice "is to keep acidic drinks to meal times, and if you have to sip drinks between meals, then plain water is the safest."
-And be sure you’re drinking plenty of plain H2O — around 64 ounces a day will keep you hydrated, happy, and help boost weight loss.
-Just make sure you’re not committing one of these hydrating sins: 16 Ways You're Drinking Water Wrong.
+And be sure you're drinking plenty of plain H2O—around 64 ounces (or 8 cups) a day will keep you hydrated, happy, and help boost weight loss.